satyakonmsft/skype-docs/Skype/Trusted-Application-API/samples/AnonMeetingJoinSamples/README.md

 - Get an anon application token from the Trusted Application
 - Get an adhoc meeting URL from the Trusted Application
 - Use the anon application token to join Anonymously into a Skype for Business Online meeting
-- Enabling audio/video in an anonymously-joined Skype for Business Online meeting
+- Enable audio/video in an anonymously-joined Skype for Business Online meeting

 ## Prerequisites